 Raise your hand if you are the keeper of your home.
 You built your home intentionally; and as the main doers and makers of hospitality within our dwelling, the tasks can get pretty intense.
 To put it more honestly, household chores suck.
 There are infinite piles of laundry, dust everywhere, and fingerprints all over our stainless steel fridge.
 Basically, all the things that make us want to scream.

 Dear mamas, let’s talk about this for a minute.
-There are reasons we have this mindset; and let me tell you, it’s all about perspective.
+There are reasons we have this mindset is because of our perspective.
 I’m going to share my 8 reasons why the household chores suck and what we can do about it.